rendalamili/ml-for-table-extraction/README.md

 **Q. How many PDFs can be processed at once?**

-A: The tool can extract one PDF file at a time and is capable of processing PDF file size greater than 10MB.
+A: The tool can extract one PDF file at a time and is capable of processing PDF file sizes greater than 10MB.

 **Q. Why am I getting error messages during installation?**